Fastpitch Softball Program

-No longer just a spring-time activity, Bellevue East Little League offers programs through the spring, summer, fall and winter (indoor clinics & camps).
+No longer just a spring-time activity, Bellevue National Little League offers programs through the spring, summer, fall and winter (indoor clinics & camps).

 Requirements and Overview

-Players must live within, or attend school within the approved BELL Boundary to be eligible to play on a BELL team.
+Players must live within, or attend school within the approved BNLL Boundary to be eligible to play on a BELL team.